Dimensions Math Transition Guide

-This Guide is not a reteach resource for all topics.
-It focuses on areas where there is a potential for gaps in student understanding.
+The Transition Guide resources focus on areas where there may be gaps in student understanding.
 To add the least amount of additional material to the school year, it includes suggestions for how to incorporate topics in the existing Dimensions Math lessons where feasible.
 It should be used in conjunction with the Dimensions Math Teacher’s Guides.

-The Overview is followed by Teaching Notes and Suggestions, organized by grade level, chapter, and lesson.
-These may be as simple as suggestions on how you can expand on the lesson in the Textbook, or they may provide a specific transition lesson.
+Notes and Teaching Suggestions, Transition guide Lessons, and Worksheets.
+The Notes and Suggestions may be as simple as suggestions on how you can expand on the lesson in the Textbook, or they may provide a specific transition lesson.
 Read them ahead of time as part of your preparation for the lesson, along with the material in the Teacher’s Guide.

-The worksheets for the transition lessons are available to print as you need.
+The worksheets are available to print as you need.

 - Overview